Bryangyw/1DREADME/README.md

 ## Display Module

 This module generates UI elements displayed on the GUI using the ttk widgets provided by Tk.
-The two main elements are;
-1) Current position of the tic-tac-toe game which displays of the left
-2) List of possible future states on the right
+The two main elements are the current position of the tic-tac-toe game which displays of the left and the list of possible future states on the right

 ### How it Works